 10.29-11.2: Kea shoots Mordeo Season One, dir.
 Ben Sottak, produced by Crypt TV.

 10.28: Kea joins a workshop of Here Lies Cappy, by Anya Richkind, produced by Play by Play lab.

 10.26: Kea joins a workshop of Fatima, by Alexis Roblan, Dir.
 Dara Malina, in residency at BRIC Arts.

-10.24-28: Girl Talk makes its New York City debut at Newfest
+10.24-28: Girl Talk and Ice Cold make their New York City debut at Newfest

 10.7: Girl Talk is an official selection at the Iris Prize festival in Wales